insilichem/esigen/README.md

 python runserver.py
 ```

-You can also install it as a Python CLI program with `python setup.py install`, which will provide an executable called `qmview` with the same purpose.
-Run `qmview -h` to print usage guidelines.
+You can also install it as a Python CLI program with `python setup.py install`, which will provide an executable called `esigen` with the same purpose.
+Run `esigen -h` to print usage guidelines.

 # Acknowledgments